SHE / ANY

 MUSCOGEE LAND / ATLANTA, GA

 WE KEEP US SAFE is an ever-growing archive of community offerings, serving as a meditative space to play, grieve, rage, resist, and rest as we sustain our movements to defend our land and protect our communities from state repression.
-The project originated at South River Art Studios' VRT Lab, and has exhibited in various forms across spaces such as 7Stages Theatre and Atlanta Contemporary Art Center.
-Wherever it goes, it manifests into a collective representation of our grief, holding its weight through the documentation of our actions, feelings, moments, and offerings of love and care.
+The project originated at South River Art Studios' VRT Lab, and has existed in various forms across spaces such as 7Stages Theatre and Atlanta Contemporary Art Center.
+Wherever it goes, it manifests into a collective representation of our grief, holding its weight through our collaborations, actions, feelings, moments, and offerings of love and care.
 Here, our movements extend beyond the land we are fighting for, into every space we create, with love.

 MUTUAL AID 101 workshop allowed community members to gather, discover and discuss the modality of mutual aid and the many forms it can take.
 Through a presentation and accompanying zine, we discussed mutual aid, explored its history, identified local mutual aid networks, and shared our various methods of practicing.
 The gathering resulted in the ATL MUTUAL AID TOOLKIT, a shared document for people to share their offerings, venues, and needs with like-minded community members.